 Boston Spice Corned Beef:

-We placed a 2.5lb piece of corned beef in a pot and added enough cold water to cover the meat by about 1 inch.
-Add 1/4 cup of our "Southie - Pickling Spice Blend" to the pot.
+Place a 2.5lb-5lb piece of corned beef in a pot and added enough cold water to cover the meat by about 1 inch.
+Add 1/4 cup of our "Southie - Corned Beef and Pickling Spice Blend" to the pot.
 Bring the water to a boil.
 Once it starts to boil, reduce the heat to a low simmer.
-Cover the pot and cook for about 2 1/2 to 3 hours or until the meat is fork tender.
+Cover the pot and cook for about 2 1/2 to 3 hours or until the meat is fork tender to your liking.
 If your corned beef is bigger, add a little more Southie and cook longer.
 Your corned beef will be equally as tasty using a slow cooker too.
 Set it on high for about 3 to 4 hours until fork tender.
 Your goal is fork tender.